-What Causes Heavy Bleeding?
+What Causes Irregular Periods and Heavy Bleeding?

-How Can I Prevent Heavy Bleeding?
+Can I Prevent Irregular or Heavy Bleeding?

 Birth control pills